Mersel AI Platform Capabilities

 | :--- | :--- |

-| ChatGPT-Referred Traffic Growth | 10x |
+| ChatGPT-referred traffic growth | 10x |

-| Prospects from Generative AI Search | Over 30% |
+| Prospects from generative AI search | >30% |

-| Demo Bookings from ChatGPT Discovery | Roughly 1/3 |
+| Demo bookings from ChatGPT discovery | ~33% |

-| Implementation Timeline | 1-2 weeks |
+| Time to achieve results | 1-2 weeks |

 # Where DIY GEO Efforts Break Down